Add To Favorites

 Track how Edison's inventions changed everyday life.
 Imagine a world without lightbulbs or sound recordings!

-Read about U.S. inventor Thomas Edison.
+Invite students to investigate the inventions of Thomas Edison.
 What years did he work?
 With what resources did he work?
 What challenges did he overcome?
 Find the dates and names of his major discoveries.
 What did his first lightbulbs, phonographs, and other items look like?

 Count out one button for each invention, or make small Crayola Model Magic replicas of each one.